ItchyPlusPlus/ItchyPlusPlus/readme.md

 Make sure there is a
     project.sb
-in the directory you are running it from.
+in the directory you are running it from or pass a path to a project file when you run it:

+    src/itchy ~/Documents/Scatch\ Projects\test.sb

 It currently is in very early stages so it might fail.
 If you want to help please submit a pull request.